 Helping companies overcome their resistance to change is what SAMC is all about.

-In my book “On The Brink: A Fresh Lens To Take Your Business To New Heights,” I share the stories of seven clients who were stalled and used a “little anthropology” to see the opportunities right in front of them with fresh eyes, enabling them to embark on serious change.
+In my book “,” I share the stories of seven clients who were stalled and used a “little anthropology” to see the opportunities right in front of them with fresh eyes, enabling them to embark on serious change.
 They, like the Maasai, were comfortable with their old habits and didn’t want to see their threatened-by-change reality in a new way.
 They were fighting the new, holding onto the past and discounting the vast potential of change.
 But once they had their own “aha” moments and saw the future that was all around them, these clients grabbed hold of the new vision and soared.

 Hopefully, the Maasai can do the same, finding ways to safeguard the old ways while creating new ones, all necessitated by change.
 Only time will tell.